Platform-OS/pos-module-common-styling/README.md

 The platformOS Common Styling Module is available on the [Partner Portal Modules Marketplace](https://partners.platformos.com/marketplace/pos_modules/154).

-After installation, visit `<your instance url>/style-guide` to preview all available components, see examples of forms, buttons, and typography, and ind the complete list of CSS variables you can override.
+After installation, visit `<your instance url>/style-guide` to preview all available components, see examples of forms, buttons, typography and the complete list of CSS variables you can override.

 ### Prerequisites